fablabbcn/smartcitizen-iscape-docs/docs/Citizen Kit.md

 The sensor does not require to stay always powered but requires charging at least every two days.
 The charging is done using a standard USB adapter like on any Smartphone; a process already by many users familiar.

+!!! warning "Citizen Kit Enclosure"
+	Please, notice the final enclosure for the Citizen Kit its is under development as the one shopwcased on the documentation does not support the PM sensor yet.
+The documentation will be updated once the new enclosure is ready.

 ## Sensors

 | Measurement                                  | Units                                        | Sensor                | Component              |